hesusruiz/trillian-tessera/README.md

 See the documentation for each driver implementation to understand the parameters that each takes.

-The final part of configuring Tessera is to set up the addition features that you want to use.
+The final part of configuring Tessera is to set up the additional features that you want to use.
 These optional libraries can be used to provide common log behaviours.
 See [Features](#features) after reading the rest of this section for more details.